aeleos/cloudflared/README.md

 ```
 docker run -it --rm -v /mnt/user/appdata/cloudflared:/home/nonroot/.cloudflared/ cloudflare/cloudflared tunnel login
 ```
-It will print out a link, this will take you to cloudflare to authorise your container.
-Once you choose your domain, it will send the cert to the container (in the persistent volume we set up).
+It will print out a link to cloudflare.
+Put this link in your web browser, and select which domain you want to use.
+Then, the daemon will automatically pull the certificate.

 2. Now we need to create a tunnel.
 To do this we will run another command from the unraid terminal